JRodrigoTech/Prusa-i3/Single Frame/README.md

-This is Prusa iteration 3
+This is Prusa iteration 3 vanilla edition!!
 Published under GPL v3

 To start:
-Copy configuration.scad.dist to configuration.scad and fill custom settings section there
+*Copy configuration.scad.dist to configuration.scad and fill custom settings section there

 Aim for 0.3mm layers and 2.2 extrusion width (width over thickness),